assadab/fend_interactive-resume/README.md

 # Project Details

 This is a project for Udacity's Front End Development Nanodegree.
-To be able to view a live version, [click here] (https://assadab.github.io/fend_interactive-resume/) .

 # How to open application